Up to 50% off sofas & mattresses — limited‑time deals.

 For occasional use

-A thinner sleep surface can be acceptable if the mechanism is simple and the seams are not intrusive.
-In this case, speed of setup and room efficiency may matter more than full bed-like performance.
+A thinner surface can be acceptable if the mechanism is simple and the seams are not intrusive.
+In that case, quick setup and room efficiency may matter more than full bed-like performance.

 For regular use

-Look for a dedicated mattress or platform-style design, a length that fits the sleeper, and a surface that does not create obvious pressure points.
-Models with high-density foam, high-resilience foam, or platform support systems are generally stronger candidates than the cheapest fold-flat options.
+For daily use, look for a dedicated mattress or platform-style design, enough length for the sleeper, and a surface that does not create obvious pressure points.
+Better foam quality and better support usually matter more than extra bulk.

 Think about heat, airflow, and bedding